Dave Ratcliffe Piano

 Highlights Archive

 My Grandfather had a photographic memory.
-I have some kind of “audiographic memory”; I hear something that I am drawn to and hear it playing back inside.
-Highlights of the Month include reflections of wondrous, irrational meaning for things heard and felt, encountered while here on the journey.
+From him I inherited a kind of “audiographic memory”; hearing something I am drawn to, it is “audible” and can be heard playing back inside.
+Previous Highlights include reflections of wondrous, irrational meaning for things heard and felt, encountered while here on the journey.

 2022 Apr May Jun Jul Aug Sep Oct Nov Dec